lunalite/UITestLearning/README.md

 Or some which there are no clickables(flash games) Or those that require login and internet like Absolute EMR and AccuManager .

 ## Updates
+### 26 October 2017
+* Discovered several issues related to why UIautomator stops.
+They are:
+1) crashes
+2) d(clickable=‘true’) UIautomator instrumentation fails to return a list
+3) no clickable buttons to proceed
+4) login page (random string so can’t enter)
+5) Page loading, but the UIAutomator doesn't wait. causing Key/index error
+* Changed catching of initial error and added logging to information txt
+* Changed catching of monkey error and added logigng

 ### 25 October 2017
 * Edited issue with editText
 * Added a signal handler in case of being stuck for too long.